Jesse205/F-OH-PWA/README.md

 <!-- <img src="./src/assets/images/icon.svg" width=192 height=192 alt="Project logo" title="Project logo"/> -->
 ![BANNER](./docs/images/banner.svg)

+HarmonyOS Sans

 F-OH is an application center for FOSS (Free and Open Source Software) on the OpenHarmony platform with download and installation support.

-F-OH PWA is a browser-based version of F-OH based on the [Sparkling Store Demo](https://gitee.com/sparkling-store/webv3demo).
+F-OH PWA is a cross-platform third-party F-OH based on a browser version of the [Sparkling Store V3 Demo](https://gitee.com/sparkling-store/SparklingStoreV3Demo).

 F-OH PWA + BrowserCE, best practices for distributing open source hongmeng hap apps via web pages, might be a good choice for teams with internal distribution of test hap apps.